Quantum squeezing cannot beat the standard quantum limit: Introduction

-The second approach uses entangled squeezed states so that\footnote{Early proposals did not require entanglement to overcome the SQL, resulting in confusion as to whether entanglement is required (see Appendix\,\ref{App:History}).
-Conflicting definitions of the SQL still remain, for example when photon states with non-Poissonian statistics are called non-classical and claimed to surpass the SQL (I prefer the descriptor `non-thermal' since any single particle including a single baseball is a non-classical state in this definition).
-We explicitly define the SQL as whatever one can achieve without entanglement, thus it is a moot point whether entanglement is required to surpass it.
-The definition of squeezing is also not standardized see e.g. \cite{Soerensen2001,Meyer2001,Maccone2020}.}: $\frac{\partial \myvec{S}_N(t)}{\partial \theta} = \frac{\partial \myvec{S}_1(t)}{\partial \theta}$, whereas $\Delta \myvec{S}_N = \Delta \myvec{S}_1/N$.
+The second approach uses entangled squeezed states so that\footnote{Early squeezing proposals did not require entanglement to overcome the SQL, resulting in confusion as to whether entanglement is required and the definition of a squeezed state (see Appendix\,\ref{App:History}).
+This definition is still not uniformly standardized see \cite{Soerensen2001,Meyer2001,Maccone2020}, and conflicting definitions of the SQL also remain.
+We explicitly define the SQL as whatever one can achieve without entanglement, thus it is a moot point whether entanglement is required to surpass it.}: $\frac{\partial \myvec{S}_N(t)}{\partial \theta} = \frac{\partial \myvec{S}_1(t)}{\partial \theta}$, whereas $\Delta \myvec{S}_N = \Delta \myvec{S}_1/N$.
 I.e. the spin response of the entangled device remains the same as that of a single spin but the measurement noise reduces by a factor of $N$ \cite{Caves1981, Ma2011, Pezze2018, Gross2012, Ludlow2015, Walls1983, Wodkiewicz1985, Wu1986, Slusher1987, Xiao1987, Polzik1992, Wineland1992, Kitagawa1993, Wineland1994, Sanders1995, Kuzmich1998, Soerensen1998, Brif1999, Kuzmich2000, Meyer2001, Esteve2008, Appel2009, Eberle2010, Gross2010, Koschorreck2010, Koschorreck2010a, Leroux2010, Leroux2010a, LouchetChauvet2010, SchleierSmith2010, Wasilewski2010, Luecke2011, Sewell2012, Aasi2013, Taylor2013, Bohnet2014, Muessel2014, Strobel2014, Kruse2016, Polzik2016, Cox2016, Davis2016, Bohnet2016, Hosten2016, Linnemann2016, Macri2016, Tse2019, Braverman2019, Schulte2020, Malia2020, Bao2020, PedrozoPenafiel2020, Casacio2021, Gilmore2021, Greve2022, Malia2022}.
 We can already see that there is a conflict between our explanation of the origin of the measurement uncertainty and what is observed with squeezed states.
 Shouldn't the uncertainty in estimating the direction of a single squeezed state be the same as for a single spin?
 Where does this reduced uncertainty come from?
 Either our layperson description is wrong or squeezed states do not perform as described.
 We now show that, if entanglement provides any benefit over the SQL, then it must come about from increasing the sensor response to the signal and not through reduced noise\footnote{My apologies for changing between `uncertainty' and `noise', they do not mean the same thing.
 I would like to use the correct terminology - uncertainty, but the papers in this field refer to noise and I am quoting their claims.
 This conflation of terms is the crux of the issue, I encourage the reader to take careful note of this point.
 Returning to the start of this paragraph, $\Delta \myvec{S}_N = \Delta \myvec{S}_1/N$ does not mean the measurement noise reduces by a factor of $N$, rather the uncertainty in estimating the spin direction of $\myvec{S}_N$, is $N$ times lower than estimating the direction of a single particle $\myvec{S}_1$.}.\\